tngyo/md2epub/README.md

 3. cat3.jpg (figure tag with caption and html tag for center alignment and size control) Take your pick.

-Not far below also illustrates how to create a hyperlink to another part of the document i.e. Chapter 3
+m3.md also illustrates how to create a hyperlink to another part of the document i.e. Chapter 3

 The font is changed at the last paragraph as an example.